AshishYesale7/Calander-Ai/src/README.md

 *   **Smart Daily Plan:** At the start of each day, the AI generates a personalized plan, including a detailed schedule, achievable micro-goals based on your long-term aspirations, and critical reminders.
 *   **Career Vision Planner:** A standout feature where you describe your passions and career aspirations in natural language.
 The AI then generates a comprehensive, multi-faceted career plan, including a vision statement, key strengths, development areas (technical, soft, and hard skills), an actionable multi-step roadmap, and suggested learning resources.
 *   **Goal & Skill Tracking:** Dedicated sections to define and monitor your career goals (with progress trackers and deadlines) and to log the skills you're acquiring, complete with proficiency levels.
 Items from the AI-generated Career Vision can be added here with a single click.
+*   **Real-time Communication Suite:**
+    *   **Chat, Audio & Video Calling:** A collapsible sidebar allows for one-on-one text chats, audio calls, and video calls with other users.
+The chat interface includes typing indicators, message timestamps, and call logs integrated directly into the conversation history.
+    *   **Picture-in-Picture (PiP) Mode:** Video calls can be minimized to a draggable PiP window, allowing for seamless navigation while on a call.
+    *   **WebRTC Integration:** Built with a peer-to-peer WebRTC architecture, using Firestore for signaling to ensure efficient and direct media streaming.
+    *   **Optimized Mobile Experience:** The chat interface is fully optimized for mobile, with a keyboard-aware input bar and a full-screen conversation view.
 *   **Gamified Motivation & Leaderboard:**
     *   **Daily Streak Goal:** Build a powerful habit by meeting your daily activity goal.
 It’s not just about logging in; it’s about active engagement to keep your flame alive.
     *   **Competitive Leaderboard:** See how you stack up against other ambitious users.
 The leaderboard ranks users based on their total time spent and engagement (XP), not just their streak, promoting consistent effort over time.